dgkontopoulos/dgkontopoulos.github.io/_pages/awards.md

 <b>2\.</b> The paper
 "<a href='../publication/09_Phytoplankton_thermal_responses_adapt'>Phytoplankton
-thermal responses adapt in the absence of hard thermodynamic constraints</a>" was reported to be among the top-cited ones in <i>Evolution</i> for 2020-2021.
+thermal responses adapt in the absence of hard thermodynamic constraints</a>" was reported to be among the top-cited ones in Evolution (the journal) for 2020-2021.

 <b>1\.</b> The paper
 "<a href='../publication/05_Towards_a_theoretically_informed'>Towards a